-Prior to joining GHG, Thomas served as a member of the senior leadership team for TD&P Consulting, Inc., a Washington, DC-based applied health policy and litigation support firm that provides research, regulatory and compliance advice, future medical cost valuation, and healthcare delivery cost analysis related to life care plans and long-term care.
+Prior to joining Convey, Thomas served as a member of the senior leadership team for TD&P Consulting, Inc., a Washington, DC-based applied health policy and litigation support firm that provides research, regulatory and compliance advice, future medical cost valuation, and healthcare delivery cost analysis related to life care plans and long-term care.
 He provided strategic advice on healthcare organizational strategies.

 Thomas also served as President and Chief Executive Officer of the Medicaid Health Plans of America (MHPA) from 2004 to 2013.
 MHPA is a Washington, DC-based trade association representing Medicaid health plans.
 He represented the interests of the Medicaid health plan industry before Congress, the Executive Branch, and state governments.
 Prior to his tenure with MHPA, he served as Vice President of Compliance and External Affairs for DC Chartered Health Plan, a Medicaid health plan located in Washington, DC.